Aero Star: Lucha Libre AAA Worldwide (2003–present)

 After five years of AAA training he finally "graduated" and was given the "Aero Star" ring persona.
-Aero Star made his debut on December 20, 2006 and was promoted as the "Last creation of Antonio Peña", the AAA founder who had died only months earlier.
-Peña, Fernando Fuentes and Aero Star's father had created the outfit, so the "last creation" label was not just a storyline but actually the truth.
+Aero Star made his debut on December 20, 2006, and was promoted as the "Last creation of Antonio Peña", the AAA founder who had died only months earlier.
+Peña, Fernando Fuentes, and Aero Star's father had created the outfit, so the "last creation" label was not just a storyline but the truth.
 Aero Star was paired up with other young wrestlers who all wrestled a high flying style to form the group Real Fuerza Aérea ("Royal Air Force") along with Laredo Kid, Pegasso, Rey Cometa and Super Fly.
 When Laredo Kid was injured in 2007/2008 Aero Star and Super Fly became co-leaders of the group.
-By 2009 Pegasso and Rey Cometa left AAA and were replaced with Argenis, some times Gato Eveready or Atomic Boy and El Ángel who himself left AAA in mid-2009.
+By 2009 Pegasso and Rey Cometa left AAA.
+They were replaced with Argenis, sometimes Gato Eveready or Atomic Boy and El Ángel who himself left AAA in mid-2009.
 Aero Star made his Pay-Per-View (PPV) debut at AAA's 2007 Verano de Escándalo show where he teamed with Rey Cometa, Estrellita and Octagoncito losing to Alfa, Pirata Morgan, Faby Apache and Mini Chessman Real Fuerza Aérea made their PPV debut as a unit at the 2007 Guerra de Titanes where Aero Star, Rey Cometa and Super Fly defeated the Black Family (Dark Cuervo, Dark Escoria and Dark Ozz) Aero Star, El Ángel, Pegasso and Rey Cometa qualified for the 2008 Rey de Reyes tournament by defeating Los Night Queens (Jessy, Nygma, Polvo de Estrellas and Yuriko).
 Aero Star was eliminated in the first round of the tournament by Psicosis II.
 At Triplemanía XVI Aero Star, El Ángel and Super Fly lost to Dark Ozz, Dark Espirtu, Dark Cuervo and Dark Escoria of the Black Family.